top of page

 • If they agree a contract was formed, they can fire off a very firm legal letter.

 But again, this is very rare.
-The more common games are played before the hammer (moving reserves, not calling “on the market”, passing in and trying again).
+The more common games are played before the hammer, like moving reserves, not calling “on the market”, or passing in and trying again.

 Put simply: